-What to look for before opening a business checking account
+Look for low fees and good benefits when opening a business checking account

 Finding the right small business checking account can be challenging.
 Many banks offer business accounts that seem to be more appropriate for larger businesses.
 For a small business, you don’t necessarily need all the features that a big business might be looking for.
 But you do need:

-- Simplicity: easy-access debit card, mobile banking and online banking
+- Simplicity: quick access to key information about your checking account, plus easy-access debit card, mobile banking and online banking

 - Good terms: no ATM fee, low or no monthly fees, no minimum opening deposit, no minimum balance and a high interest rate